mustachemo/mustachemo/README.md

 ## 🚀 Projects

 - **Comprehensive and Integrity-Conscious Data Clean-up Application**: A tool designed with Python, Pandas, Flask, and Dash for seamless data migration and management.

-## 🏅 Achievements

-- Co-authored a paper on Synthetic Aperture Imaging using Convolutional Neural Networks.
-- Awarded the DeepLearning.AI TensorFlow Developer Professional Certificate.

 ## 🤝 Connect with Me